chainstream-io/evm-mcp-server/README.md

 - Interacting with smart contracts
 - Transferring tokens (native, ERC20, ERC721, ERC1155)
 - Querying token metadata and balances
-- Chain-specific services across 30+ EVM networks
+- Chain-specific services across 32+ EVM networks
 - **ENS name resolution** for all address parameters (use human-readable names like 'vitalik.eth' instead of addresses)

 All services are exposed through a consistent interface of MCP tools and resources, making it easy for AI agents to discover and use blockchain functionality. **Every tool that accepts Ethereum addresses also supports ENS names**, automatically resolving them to addresses behind the scenes.
+The server includes specialized support for emerging networks like **Algen** and **Algen Layer2**, providing comprehensive blockchain services across both established and innovative EVM ecosystems.

 ## ✨ Features

 ### Blockchain Data Access

-- **Multi-chain support** for 30+ EVM-compatible networks
+- **Multi-chain support** for 32+ EVM-compatible networks
 - **Chain information** including blockNumber, chainId, and RPCs
 - **Block data** access by number, hash, or latest
 - **Transaction details** and receipts with decoded logs